 Do moles require treatment?

-Generally, moles are perfectly safe and do not require any treatment.
-Some moles may be removed for aesthetic or practical reasons, or prophylactically to avoid melanoma issues in future.
-Mole removal techniques will depend on the size and location of the mole, and whether it will be sent for a biopsy.
+Generally, moles are often safe and do not require any treatment, but its always worth having them checked routinely.
+Some moles may be removed for aesthetic or practical reasons or prophylactically to avoid melanoma issues in future.
+Mole removal techniques will depend on the size and location of the mole and whether it will be sent for a biopsy.

 Moles need to be checked regularly by a qualified person to look for changes.
 Moles can turn into melanomas (dangerous skin cancers), so early diagnosis and treatment are essential.
 This means getting regular mole checks.